ziutek/mdtwm/README.md

-I like tiling window management and I like full mouse control to.
+I like tiling window management, but all tiling window managers known to me force to use keyboard for dozen of things.
 So this is my attempt to write some mouse-driven tiling wm in Go.

 I have never written any wm before, so this code isn't probably a good example how to write wm at all but maybe some example how to write wm in Go.